Yoav666s/dnd-wiki/collections/_classes/rogue/master-of-mischief.md

 You trickery point pool is calculated as such: `Character level + DEX Modifier`

+## Deft Hands
+Starting at 3rd level, you can spend 2 trickery points to cast a cantrip as a bonus action, instead of an action.
+On following turns and until it ends, you may interact with it as a bonus action instead of an action.

 ## Concealed Gesture
-You can spend 1 trickery point to give yourself advantage on a Dexterity (Sleight of Hand) check when attempting to cast a spell without being noticed.
+Starting at 9th level, you can spend 1 trickery point to give yourself advantage on a Dexterity (Sleight of Hand) check when attempting to cast a spell without being noticed.

-## Deft Hands
+## Quick Reflexes
-You can spend two trickery points to cast a cantrip as a bonus action instead of an action.
-On following turns, you may interact with it as a bonus action instead of an action until it ends.
+Starting at 13th level, you can spend 5 trickery points in order to take an additional reaction.
+If it's an Artful Instinct, you don't have to spend additional points to cast it.

 # Mischievous Incantations
-At 3rd level, you choose two Master of Mischief cantrips to specialize in:
+At 3rd level, you choose two cantrips to specialize in:
 - [Deceitful Maneuver](/spells/deceitful-maneuver/)
 - [False Display](/spells/false-display/)
 - [Fling](/spells/fling/)
 - [Minor Phantasm](/spells/minor-phantasm)
 - [Subterfuge](/spells/subterfuge/)

 You learn them if you don't know them already, and they do not count against your known cantrips.
+They dictate which abilities you attain at higher levels.

 # Second Nature
 Starting at 9th level, your mischievous incantations become second nature to you, and you can spend 1 trickery point to cast them effortlessly as a free interaction, if to a lesser effect.
+If you try to do so without being noticed, you gain advantage on the Dexterity (Sleight of Hand) check.

 ## Deceitful Step
 If you're [specialized](#mischievous-incantations) in the [Deceitful Maneuver](/spells/deceitful-maneuver/) cantrip, you learn the **Deceitful Step**.
 As your free interaction, you can spend 1 trickery point to cast Deceitful Maneuver.
 It doesn't require your concentration, but it dispels either at the start of your next turn or after you move 5 feet in any direction.